facebookresearch/habitat-lab/TROUBLESHOOTING.md

         * The `library_path` field should point at the correct NVIDIA EGL library.
 It can be found with the command `ldconfig -p | grep libEGL`.
 The library `libEGL_nvidia` is packaged with the NVIDIA driver - if it's missing, reinstall your drivers.
 If multiple instances exist, the driver may be incorrectly installed.
 4. *(CPU Rendering)* If you don't have a GPU, make sure that your CPU graphics drivers are working.
 5. If running on Wayland, try using X11, and vice-versa.
 While Habitat should work fine with either display protocol, this may shed light on the issue.
-6. Create a new conda environment from scratch.
-Occasionally, third party dependencies in the environment may interfere and cause errors.

 #### Windows

 Windows is not officially supported.
-Habitat was reported to be working from within the linux subsystem (WSL) or virtual machines.
+Habitat was reported work from within the linux subsystem (WSL) or virtual machines.